ta3ag/lbd/docs/BackendTutorial/source/backendstructure.rst

 In reality, write a back end is warm up slowly but run fast.
 Clang has over 500,000 lines of source code with comments in clang/lib directory which include C++ and Obj C support.
-Mips back end has only 15,000 lines with comments.
+Mips back end of llvm 3.1 has only 15,000 lines with comments.
-Even the complicate X86 CPU which CISC outside and RISC inside (micro instruction), has only 45,000 lines with comments.
+Even the complicate X86 CPU which CISC outside and RISC inside (micro instruction), has only 45,000 lines in llvm 3.1 with comments.
 In next chapter, we will show you that add a new instruction support is as easy as 123.